 Key Takeaways

-- Common conditions such as Patellofemoral Pain Syndrome, meniscus tears, and knee bursitis are prevalent causes of shooting pain, affecting mobility and everyday activities.
+- Common conditions include Patellofemoral Pain Syndrome, meniscus tears, and knee bursitis.

 Understanding Shooting Pain in the Knee